ansibleguy/webui/docs/source/usage/troubleshooting.rst

   Restarting the application is the easiest way of working around it.

   If it occurs more often - please open an issue!

+* If you are running many jobs - you could try to keep a minute between their scheduled executions.